HaozheLiu-ST/DynamicFeatureAggregation/README.md

 # DynamicFeatureAggregation
-This is an official pytorch implementation for the proposed method (Dynamic Feature Aggregation)
+This is an official pytorch implementation of the paper "Robust Representation via Dynamic Feature Aggregation"

 ## Requirements